nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_adv.rst

 Changing advertising interval
 =============================

-Set the :option:`CONFIG_CAF_BLE_ADV_FAST_ADV` Kconfig option to make the Peripheral initially advertise with a shorter interval.
+Set the :kconfig:`CONFIG_CAF_BLE_ADV_FAST_ADV` Kconfig option to make the Peripheral initially advertise with a shorter interval.
 This lets you speed up finding the Peripheral by Bluetooth Centrals.

-* If the device uses indirect advertising, it will switch to slower advertising after the period of time defined in :option:`CONFIG_CAF_BLE_ADV_FAST_ADV_TIMEOUT` (in seconds).
+* If the device uses indirect advertising, it will switch to slower advertising after the period of time defined in :kconfig:`CONFIG_CAF_BLE_ADV_FAST_ADV_TIMEOUT` (in seconds).
 * If the device uses directed advertising, the |ble_adv| will receive :c:struct:`ble_peer_event` with :c:member:`ble_peer_event.state` set to :c:enumerator:`PEER_STATE_CONN_FAILED` if the Central does not connect during the predefined period of fast directed advertising.
   The :c:struct:`ble_peer_event` is submitted by :ref:`caf_ble_state`.
   After the event is received, the device will switch to the low duty cycle directed advertising.